Rio Linda Truck Accident Lawyer

 - Large blind spots surround a big rig.
-This can prevent the driver from seeing other vehicles in front, in the back, or on either side of the truck.
-If a truck driver does not realize there is a smaller vehicle in front, it can cause an override accident.
+This can prevent the driver from seeing other vehicles in front, back, or either side of the truck.
+If a truck driver does not realize a smaller vehicle is in front, it can cause an override accident.

-Additional types of negligence that can result in a traffic accident are caused by the driver of a big rig.
+Additional types of negligence that can result in a traffic accident are caused by the big rig driver.
 These can include:

-- Speeding can occur if a driver did not correctly plan the amount of time to make a delivery.
+- Speeding can occur if a driver does not correctly plan how long to make a delivery.
 Traffic congestion, detours, and other problems can put the driver behind schedule, tempting him or her to speed.

 - Truck drivers spend long hours on the road.
 This can lead to drowsy driving caused by boredom.

 - Distracted driving is a problem for many drivers, but since truckers spend so much time driving, it can become difficult to focus on the road ahead.
-To try and stay alert, the trucker may talk on a cellphone or other activities.
+To try and stay alert, the trucker may talk on a cell phone or engage in other activities.

 - Drug use is more of a problem for truckers than drinking and driving.
 Because of the tedium and long hours, a trucker may be tempted to use drugs to stay alert and awake.

 Laws that govern big rigs are more complex than those for other vehicles.
 Truck drivers are not only expected to follow federal law but state regulations.
-These laws include the number of hours a trucker may be behind the wheel, rest, and food breaks.
-They also include detailed inspections before heading out, including the load being transported, as well as other additional checks along the way.
-License requirements are also different, with unique licensing required for hazardous materials such as gas, chemicals, and explosives as well as oversized loads.
-Any violation of these regulations means that the company, driver, or both were negligent if an accident occurs.The Duty of Care
+These laws include the hours a trucker may be behind the wheel, rest, and food breaks.
+They also include detailed inspections before heading out, including the cargo load and other additional checks.
+License requirements are also different, with unique licensing required for hazardous materials such as gas, chemicals, explosives, and oversized loads.
+Any violation of these regulations means that the company, driver, or both were negligent if an accident occurred.The Duty of Care

 Truckers and the companies that employ them owe a duty of care to other motorists, bicycle riders, motorcyclists, and pedestrians to use caution when driving.
-A driver or company that violates that duty of care may be considered negligent and be financially liable if an accident occurs, and people are injured or die as a result.Help From an Experienced Lawyer
+A driver or company that violates that duty of care may be considered negligent and be financially liable if an accident occurs and people are injured or die.Help From an Experienced Truck Accident Lawyer